What’s The Lighthouse for your career?

 First, you must know what you want to do with your photography.
 Who has the job that you want to do?
 That is the best question to start with on your journey.

 You may be like millions of photographers who want to work for National Geographic Magazine.
-The good thing about picking somewhere like this is you can meet those photographers.
-Most of them teach classes and workshops where you can pay to pick their brain.
+The advantage of choosing somewhere like this is that you can meet those photographers.
+Most of them teach classes and workshops where you can pay to consult them.

 I know this because I did just that in the 1980s.
 Then, I studied with Steve McCurry at the Maine Photographic Workshops in Rockport, Maine.
-Steve looked at everyone’s work in our class and would answer any of our questions during our week with him.
+Steve reviewed everyone’s work in our class and answered any questions during our week with him.

-The best part was he told us about his career path.
-I quickly learned that one couldn’t just duplicate those paths taken by previous photographers.
-For example, he crossed over illegally into Afghanistan to get the lady’s photo on the cover of National Geographic Magazine.
-He sent his Kodachrome film to his sister, a school teacher, to send on to the magazine.
+The best part was that he told us about his career path.
+I quickly learned that one couldn’t simply replicate the paths taken by previous photographers.
+For example, he illegally crossed into Afghanistan to obtain the woman’s photograph for the cover of National Geographic Magazine.
+He sent his Kodachrome film to his sister, a schoolteacher, to send to the magazine.
 Before this, he worked at a small newspaper for a few years.

-During my time with Steve McCurry and other photographers like Don Rutledge, I soon learned there were things I needed to master to move my career along a path to success.
+During my time with Steve McCurry and other photographers such as Don Rutledge, I soon learned that I needed to master specific skills to advance my career.

 List of things one must master